iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Used it for a few years.
 Was a good app.
 Then for 2 months in a row it claimed I'd used all my data allocation on the first day.
 Uninstalled and reinstalled and was considered a new user.<br> :date: __2021-03-05 12:20:49__

 > Stop and start, changes what youve sekected rubbish<br> :date: __2021-02-26 01:19:42__

-> This app will damage your phone's battery.
-I've been using it for months now but have steadily noticed that my phone is not lasting a full day anymore, initially blamed my usage but it was suggested to me that the app may be the cause.
-I checked in with others who I encouraged to also download this app and they have had the same issue.
-I uninstalled several days ago and my battery life has not improved so it appears to be permanent.
-I now feel responsible for damaging mine and my friends phones.<br> :date: __2021-02-17 11:29:24__

-> After having used this app religiously for many years without any problems.
-They now change your selected project to coronavirus against your will or knowledge.
-It doesn't matter what project you select.
-They will secretly change it to coronavirus.
-I have now deleted this app as I find it unethical.<br> :date: __2021-02-05 04:35:19__